fengxia41103/myblog/content/downloads/pandoc/cover letter.md

 If you are looking for a candidate with strong software development experience and research capability solving complex problems, look no further.

 I have been doing software development for over 20 years.
 I am a full-stack developer with strength in frontend (React), DevOps, GitOps, and infrastructure.
 I am familiar with nearly all domains of a complex software system, both from technology aspect and from development life cycle aspect.
-In one project at Lenovo I was the UI lead responsible to deliver work in Angular and React.
-In another project there I was the team lead working in Python Django, Ansible and Helm.
+In one project at Lenovo, I was the UI lead responsible to deliver work in Angular and React.
+In another project there, I was the team lead working in Python Django, Ansible and Helm.
 At Lucidum, besides system architect design, I also wrote code for React frontend w/ Redux, Selenium and Cypress for e2e testing, Groovy for Jenkins, Terraform for IaC.
 For code quality